openspending/community.openspending.org/resources/osi/conclusions.md

 International (e.g. Farm Subsidies), National - and Local level data is demanded.

-<small>* So far, there have been a few well-coordinated attempts to standardise and collect this information biographical information, [Popit from MySociety](http://popit.mysociety.org/) and [Popolo from OpenNorth and the Participatory Politics Foundation](http://blog.opennorth.ca/2013/02/21/update-on-opengovernment/), however - a coordinated international effort is required in order to maintain this enormous, and rapidly evolving dataset. </small>
+<small>* So far, there have been a few well-coordinated attempts to standardise and collect this biographical information, [Popit from MySociety](http://popit.mysociety.org/) and [Popolo from OpenNorth and the Participatory Politics Foundation](http://blog.opennorth.ca/2013/02/21/update-on-opengovernment/), however - a coordinated international effort is required in order to maintain this enormous, and rapidly evolving dataset. </small>

 ###  Proactive spending release doesn’t necessarily make strong civil societies